country4livin/Project-1-Repo/README.md

 Performed Analysis on ANOVA.
 Results can be found in presentation and within Jupyter notebook discussion about the ANOVA.
 ## Correlation and Regression
 Created a scatter plot and regression on relationship between months and weighted_price.
+Analysis can be found within jupyter notebook discussion about linear relationship.
 ## References:
 United States Department of Agriculture - Agricultural Marketing Service.
 Report: National Weekly Sell Egg Inventory for 2024.

 Used google for ANOVA analysis, accessed February 2025.
-(Group members for help in coding?)